 We went to the marina, where there’s tables and chairs set up around the shoreline perfect for sunset viewing.
 It’s right next to the Rusty Pelican take-away, with many spectators ordering some fish’n’chips, or enjoying a BYO beer.
 Dogs are welcome to join you.

-Dog-friendly Parks in Agnes Water
+Dog-Friendly Parks Around Agnes Water

 In addition to the off-leash beach, there’s also an off-leash exercise area at Town of 1770.
 It’s located at the SES Grounds along Captain Cook Drive, where the Sunday morning markets are held.
 Note that it is unfenced, and it’s probably best to leash your dog during the markets and other events.

-Dog-Friendly Dining in Agnes Water
+Dog-Friendly Cafes Around Agnes Water

 The majority of cafes around Agnes Water are dog-friendly, as long as they have outdoor seating.
 Close to Agnes Water Beach, head to Holidays Cafe (at the caravan park) or Codie’s Place (next to Tom Jeffrey Park).